 In my last blog post, I discussed the value of personal data.
 I’ll return to that topic in a week or two’s time.
 Here, I’ll take a detailed look at the boundless and diverse world of advertising.

 The Advertising Explosion

-In 2006, Jay Walker-Smith, President of the marketing firm, Yankelovich, claimed that the average American was exposed to 5000 ads per day, ten times as many as many as in the 1970s.
-According to Red Crow Marketing Inc., the current figure is somewhere in the range 4000–10,000.
+In 2006, Jay Walker-Smith, President of the marketing firm, Yankelovich, claimed that the average American was exposed to 5000 ads per day, ten times as many as in the 1970s.
+According to Red Crow Marketing Inc., the current figure is somewhere in the range of 4,000 – 10,000.